 Sandy was able to adapt to any situation and learned to mend his own shoes.
 When other POWs learned of this, he found himself the proprietor of the prison camp's shoe repair shop.
 He also believed that his attitude kept him alive.
 "I saw so many of my friends just lay down and die.
 I just hung in there and did anything to keep alive."

 One day the prisoners did not have roll call and the guards were gone.
 This was the first sign that the prisoners had that the war was over.
 Sandy recalled that the camp commandant was still in the camp and paid the price for being there.
 Many of the POWs held him directly responsible for the deaths of many POWs.
 Some of the POWs pulled him from his quarters and tore him to pieces.
 They believed he was receiving the same treatment he had ordered that they be given.

 Fearing for their lives, the prisoners stayed in the camp for ten days.
 American B-29s appeared over the camp and dropped 55 gallon drums containing food to the former POWs.
 What amazed the prisoners was that the Japanese civilians would bring the drums to them without touching anything in them.

 The prisoners were finally boarded onto a train for the East Coast of Japan.
 They were deloused and their clothing burned.
-After receiving new clothing, the former prisoners were boarded onto a hospital ship.
-Owen was returned to the Philippines to be "fattened up."
+After receiving new clothing, the former prisoners were boarded onto the U.S.S.
+Consolation on September 16, 1945, at Wakayama, Japan.
+Owen was malnourished and returned to the Philippines to be "fattened up."
 He then flew on a DC3 back to the United States.
 In October 1945, Sandy was reunited with his parents.

 Sandy had a recurring nightmare of being chased by a Japanese guard.
 When the guard caught him, he couldn't move his arms and the guard beat him mercilessly.